USC

 This approach created natural pathways serving both casual visitors looking for basic information and power users needing in-depth resources.

-• WordPress templates and code that became standard across USC departments
+• WordPress templates and code adopted across USC departments

-• Simplified content management and promotion for the sustainability team
+• Simplified content management and promotion workflows for the sustainability organization

-• Smooth integration with the high-level main site content
+• Smooth integration with high-level main site content

 Intentional revision within rigid guidelines can help you build something great that you never would otherwise.
 By embracing constraints rather than fighting them, I created an intuitive experience that serves all users better while establishing a model for USC's digital future.